bmc/ebook/README.md

 ### Table of contents

-- **PDF**: LaTeX, via Pandoc, generates the table of contents in the PDF.
+- **PDF**: If you're using LaTeX, Pandoc automatically generates the table of contents in the PDF.
+If you're using Weasy Print, there's no table of contents.

 - **ePub**: Pandoc generates the table of contents as part of the ePub package.